Why It Matters

 By the Numbers

-- PacifiCorp’s near-term preferred portfolio still includes about 1,200 megawatts of new solar in Utah, more than 400 megawatts of new wind in Idaho, and 26 megawatts of new wind in Wyoming — projects already in the pipeline.
+The company’s remaining renewable pipeline includes roughly 1,200 megawatts of new solar in Utah, over 400 megawatts of new wind in Idaho, and 26 megawatts of new wind in Wyoming.

 Zoom Out